mearafGitHub/Web3MarketPlace/README.md

 # NFT Market Place with Auction and Fixed-price options

-Web3 App where users can mint and list NFTs for auction or sell on fixed price.
+Web3 App where users can mint and list NFTs for auction or sell for a fixed price.

 ## Upgradable Smart Contracts
 Built with [upgradable solidity smart contracts](https://blog.openzeppelin.com/introducing-openzeppelin-contracts-5.0), using Openzeppelin 5.0 and HardHat.